Your Washington

 Long-Term or Permanent Spousal Support

-In some cases rehabilitative spousal support is not enough.
+In some cases, rehabilitative spousal support is not enough.
 The lower-earning spouse might be elderly, for example, disabled, or lacking in experience working outside the home.
 A long marriage also predisposes a Washington family court to award long-term or permanent alimony.
-In rare cases, the court might even order permanent spousal support, valid until one-ex-spouse dies or remarries.
+In rare cases, the court might even order permanent spousal support, valid until one ex-spouse dies or remarries.
 Otherwise, even long-term alimony has an end date.

 Factors That Courts Consider